Tweet Follow @AmadeoConstanzo

 3. "I want to lose weight because I want to be a better basketball player…"

 Example 1 represents many of my clients where they want to look slim and attractive.
 In these cases, it is best to first focus on increasing the body's metabolism (measured by BMR).
 The second focus would be decreasing the size of the waist (as measured by waist-to-hip-ratio).
 It has been supported in psychological studies that individuals with slimmer waists (regardless of weight) are perceived by most people as being more attractive.
+Also, people with smaller waists are less likely to get diabetes, cancer, cardiovascular disease, and other chronic diseases that could kill you.
 The third focus is decreasing the body-fat percentage.
-The last focus is weight.
+The last focus is overall weight.
 It is last because just "losing weight" does not differentiate between the types of weight you are losing.
-For example, you should not lose bone weight but you definitely should lose fat weight.
+For example, you should not lose bone and muscle weight but you definitely should lose fat weight.

 Priority of Focus